'We need his quality, his skill and his consistency' - Emery wants Ozil back to his best | Goal.com

 The Germany international has figured just twice this season – the Premier League opener and the previous round in Carabao Cup against Nottingham Forest over a month ago.

-But Emery has included him in the squad for tomorrow’s fourth round tie against Liverpool at Anfield, with current skipper Granit Xhaka is absent after his well-publicised tantrum against Crystal Palace on Sunday.
+But Emery has included him in the squad for tomorrow’s fourth round tie against Liverpool at Anfield, while current skipper Granit Xhaka is absent after his well-publicised tantrum against Crystal Palace on Sunday.

 Emery is keen to see Ozil back to his best and commented: “We need his quality, his skill and his consistency.